SadatJnu/ECommerce/README.md

 END

-GO ] Step - 5 : Run the application here you can see two Navbar name as (1.
-Expense Category 2.
-Daily Expenses)
+GO ] Step - 5 : Run the application here you can see three Navbar name as (1.
+Product 2.
+Sell 3.Report)